fatihakce35/nodejs-practice/README.md

 # Lesson 5
 created a user form to register.
 Created user register model in mongodb.
 Added "register.ejs" and rendering page.
 Added "post" request to user register

+# Lesson 6
+added a login page.
+Getting username and password from /login page. and compare them same or not